iSOLveIT/protege_owl/docs/source/index.rst

 something like pizza-with-data-ontologies-owl-REVISION-2 that the OWL file will be in.

-| Load the downloaded file into Protégé.
-Go to the Class hierarchy tab
-  and navigate to the new
+Load the downloaded file into Protégé.
+Go to the `Class hierarchy` tab and navigate to the new
-| ChicagoPizza class under NamedPizza.
-Add the axiom (refer back to
-  chapter 4 if you need to remember how to add axioms to classes) hasBase some DeepPanBase.
+`ChicagoPizza` class under `NamedPizza`.
+Add the axiom (refer back to :ref:`Chapter 4 <chap4>` if you need to remember how to add axioms to classes) `hasBase some DeepPanBase`.
 Save the file.
 Now go back to Web Protégé and your version of the Pizza ontology there.
-Note that in the upper right corner of the window there are links (drop down menus) such as Display and Project.
-Select Project and from the drop down menu select Apply External Edits.
-This will give you a small dialog titled Upload ontologies with a little button to Choose File.
-Click on Choose File.
+Note that in the upper right corner of the window there are links (drop down menus) such as `Display` and `Project`.
+Select `Project` and from the drop down menu select `Apply External Edits`.
+This will give you a small dialog titled `Upload ontologies` with a little button to `Choose File`.
+Click on `Choose File`.
 That will give you the standard OS dialog for selecting a file.
-  Navigate to the file you saved from Protégé and select that then choose OK.
-That should result in a new pop-up window titled Merge ontologies where you will see the changes (in this case only the addition of the ChicagoPizza axiom) and a text box where you can describe the changes.
-Add an appropriate Commit message or just take the default and select OK.
+Navigate to the file you saved from Protégé and select that then choose `OK`.
+That should result in a new pop-up window titled `Merge ontologies` where you will see the changes (in this case only the addition of the ``ChicagoPizza`` axiom) and a text box where you can describe the changes.
+Add an appropriate Commit message or just take the default and select `OK`.
 You should get a message that says the changes were successfully applied.

-If you navigate back to ChicagoPizza you should see that it now has that axiom.
-You can also navigate back to NamedPizza.
-In the right most column, you should see the comments about needing to add ChicagoPizza as a subclass.
-Now that this has been done you can click on the Resolve link in the upper right corner of the comment thread and the comments will be removed from NamedPizza.
+If you navigate back to `ChicagoPizza` you should see that it now has that axiom.
+You can also navigate back to `NamedPizza`.
+In the right most column, you should see the comments about needing to add ``ChicagoPizza`` as a subclass.
+Now that this has been done you can click on the `Resolve` link in the upper right corner of the comment thread and the comments will be removed from ``NamedPizza``.

 .. _chap13: